-Students who move from the district may obtain a transfer in the Student Services Office and must complete all necessary paperwork at the partner high school.
+Students who move from the district may obtain a transfer in the Student Services Office and must complete all necessary paperwork at the member school district high school.

 Students eighteen (18) or older who withdraw from school must pay all fees/charges and complete necessary forms in the Student Services Office.
-Students under eighteen (18) must contact partner high school district central office.
+Students under eighteen (18) must contact member school district central office.